karatelabs/karate/karate-core/README.md

 * the [default retry settings](https://github.com/intuit/karate#retry-until) are
   * `count`: 3, `interval`: 3000 milliseconds (try three times, and wait for 3 seconds before the next re-try attempt)
-  * it is recommended you stick to these defaults, which should suffice for most applications
+  * it is recommended that you stick to these defaults, which should suffice for most applications
   * if you really want, you can change this "globally" like this:
     * `configure('retry', { count: 10, interval: 5000 });` in [`karate-config.js`](https://github.com/intuit/karate#configuration)
     * or *any time* within a script (`*.feature` file) like this: `* configure retry = { count: 10, interval: 5000 }`
-* by default, all actions such as `click()` will *not* be re-tried, and this is what you would stick to most of the time - for tests that run smoothly and *quickly*
+* by default, all actions such as `click()` will *not* be re-tried - and this is what you would stick to most of the time, for tests that run smoothly and *quickly*
   * but some troublesome parts of your flow *will* require re-tries, and this is where the `retry()` API comes in
   * there are 3 forms:
     * `retry()` - just signals that the *next* action will be re-tried if it fails, using the [currently configured retry settings](https://github.com/intuit/karate#retry-until)